 Graduates of these two specializations can enter directly into practice as employees of an institution or as independent artists in their field.
 Or they can complete a follow-up Master's Degree Study Program with educational focus and then teach at schools of all grades and at extra-curricular facilities of various types.

-The most talented graduates can meet the conditions for admission and continue their studies in the LSFDA Master's Degree Study Program Design, specialization Sculpture, or in another study program of their choice.
+The most talented graduates can meet the conditions for admission and continue their studies in the LSFDA Master's Degree Study Program Fine Art, or in another study program of their choice.

 Bachelor’s Degree Study Program graduates also can, after completion of admission conditions, continue studying at any UWB faculty or another university in the Czech Republic or abroad.